Aarontpz/Aarontpz.github.io/sample_scarcity.md

 ![City generation](http://ml4a.github.io/images/guides/pix2pix/invisible_cities_handdrawn_input.jpg) ![Generated City](http://ml4a.github.io/images/guides/pix2pix/invisible_cities_handdrawn_venice.jpg)

 *Above: An example of generating "more" information using pix2pix.
-Obviously it is just mapping some image to another using prior knowledge, but in sparse environments this may greatly benefit models learning from them.*
+Obviously it is just mapping some image to another using prior knowledge, but in sparse environments this may greatly benefit models learning from them.
+Source:http://ml4a.github.io/guides/Pix2Pix/*

 Such a model has been shown to successfully be applied to converting labelled features of buildings into images of buildings, and generating aerial views of images from maps capturing the building layouts in the city.
 Since game environments can necessarily be encoded into information for a neural network (otherwise all reinforcement learning methods would fail, since there would be no way to extract information from a state), a “pix2pix”-esque approach to generating much information from an observation in a reinforcement learning environment is quite possible: given a state-action pair as conditioning values, it would be quite reasonable to receive the next “most likely” state as the output of the GAN, given a sufficient collection of samples from the environment (or pre-training the network on a similar environment and then updating the weights for the particular task).
 This would allow a much more educated approach to estimating the next best action, as much more information would be available - even if the “next state” was synthesized by an approximative model.